mkeeves/mkeeves.github.io/_posts/2022-01-28-powershell-dns.md

 layout: post
 author: mike
 ---
-Here is a rewritten version of the article in a knowledge base format:

----

 # Configuring Split Horizon DNS in Windows Server with PowerShell

 **Date Published**: January 28, 2022